 While not quite as immersive as Freakonomics (and arguably a bit drier), it is more applicable to everyday consumers – and that means most of us.

 “But there’s also another kind of herding, one that we call self-herding.
 This happens when we believe something is good (or bad) on the basis of our own previous behaviour.
 Essentially, once we become the first person in line at the restaurant, we begin to line up behind ourself in subsequent experiences.
 Does that make sense?
 Let me explain.”

 Predictably Irrational: The Hidden Forces That Shape Our Decisions, by Dan Ariely.

 Quoted edition published by Thorsons, 2009

 - Freakonomics, by Stephen D. Levitt and Stephen J. Dubner (statistics, everyday economics, consumerism)

-- Factfulness (critical thinking, understanding influences)
+- Factfulness, by Hans Rosling (critical thinking, reasoning, understanding influences)